TeamCodeStream/codestream-server/api_server/docs/integrations/slack.md

 			- **users:read** - We show the list of users.
 			- **users:read.email** - We try to correlate CodeStream accounts with slack accounts via e-mail.
 	*	Select the **Interactivity & Shortcuts** section, make these settings and save them.
 		*	Turn on Interactivity (the switch on the upper right)
 		*	Add the following Request URL:
 			- `https://<codestream-api-host>/no-auth/provider-action/slack`
+	*	Select the **Event Subscriptions** section and do the following then save them.
+		*	Enable events (on)
+		*	Set the Request URL to `https://csaction.codestream.us/no-auth/provider-action/slack-events/pd` (note the server needs to be running to respond to this request when you configure it)
+		*	In the **Subscribe to Bot Events** section, add these bot user events:
+			- message.channels
+			- message.groups

 ## Add and/or Distribute Slack App